LukaszSwolkien/EngineeringMetrics/README.md

 # Roadmap

+Code improvements:

+1. Move 'building blocks' of each dashboard to class Element and create generic ConfluanceDashboard with the publish method to construct custom dashboard from elements, i.e. conf_dashboard.publish([independency_trends, dependency_split, dependency_graph])

 Add more engineering metrics:

-1. Add more Planning and Execution metrics.
+1. Add execution metrics.
 Measure the amount of work done compared to work carried over to the next iteration.
 Unlike the Story Points, the percentage of work done compared to planned can be compared between teams.
-Such metrics can also be aggregated for the organisation level
+Such metrics can also be aggregated on the organisation level

     Example of key results: